-My PhD research is on Fate and Transport of Anthropogenic Lead (Pb) along the Arid Section of Route 66, San Bernardino County, California.
+My PhD research in environmental geology is about Fate and Transport of Anthropogenic Lead (Pb) along the Arid Section of Route 66, San Bernardino County, California.
 Fate and transport research project can be defined as the study of how chemicals degrade and where they travel in the environment when they are released intentionally or unintentionally.
 Transport is how chemicals move through the air, water and soil and fate is how chemicals change in the environment.

 In my study area, anthropogenic lead (Pb) along Route 66 is mainly from leaded gasoline and it was deposited during the leaded gasoline era.
 Spatial distribution and surface transport mechanism of anthropogenic lead (Pb) along the arid section of Route 66 in San Bernardino County, California is my first PhD research project.
 Lead (Pb) chemical fractionation along the arid section of Route 66 in San Bernardino County, California is my second PhD research project.
-My third PhD research project is to develop an educational outreach program on childhood lead (Pb) poisoning with a focus on populations at risk of lead (Pb) poisoning in sub-Saharan Africa where the largest known outbreak of lead (Pb) poisoning in history occurred.
+My third PhD research project is to develop a digital educational outreach program on childhood lead (Pb) poisoning with a focus on populations at risk of lead (Pb) poisoning in sub-Saharan Africa where the largest known outbreak of lead (Pb) poisoning in history occurred.

 Scientific Research on Lead Poisoning.